druidamix/Opensubtitles-downloader/README.md

 ## Configure
 Register your account on https://www.opensubtitles.com

-Then execute osd, so the conf file will be generated on ~/.config/osd.conf
+Then execute osd, so it will generate the conf file on ~/.config/osd.conf

 Fill up the osd.conf with your account key, user and pass.

-Your are done.
+You are done.

 ## Usage example